 Patronage: Constitutional Law Review

 Download the conference materials below (PDF file, partly in Polish, partly in English).
-Several talks will be published in the form of articles in the Constitutional Law Review in 2020.
+Several talks have been published in the form of articles in the Constitutional Law Review – No. 3 (55) in 2020.